-With Microsoft recently announcing local presence for their cloud services with data centres established on the Australian mainland, Goldie believes this offers new opportunities for the local channel.
+With Microsoft recently announcing local presence for their cloud services with data centers established on the Australian mainland, Goldie believes this offers new opportunities for the local channel.

 Back in November 2014, Microsoft announced the first wave of 1-Tier CSP partners with CloudFirst, OBS, Melbourne IT, OzHosting, Ensyst, Nimbal, and iiNet entering the program.

 New partners Ingram Micro and Rhipe now join, as2-Tier or cloud wholesalers, that group with the ability to sell Microsoft's cloud offerings to resellers.